There are a lot of reasons why your AC system freezes up.

 Broken blower motor or relay—A blower motor going at an inaccurate speed or not turning on at all can create freezing.
 It may also be irregular, running at maximum speed and decelerating after it gets too hot.
 Or a relay could make it work one time and not the next.
 In either state, you will need to contact Service Experts Heating & Air Conditioning to correct the problem.

-Scheduling yearly AC maintenance or heat pump maintenance could help you avoid this malfunction.
+Scheduling yearly AC maintenance could help you avoid this malfunction.
 Our professionals will fully inspect and clean your unit, which usually allows us to pinpoint small problems before they become major problems.